-The increased frequency of CRD may be explained by aging of the human being as well as increased prevalence of excess weight, all over the world (59, 60).
+The increased frequency of CRD may also be explained by prolonged lifespan and increased prevalence of excess weight all over the world (60, 61).
 Aging, physical inactivity, excess weight, smoking, alcohol, and inflammatory or infectious processes may be the major causes of the renal endothelial inflammation.
-The inflammatory process is enhanced by release of various chemicals by lymphocytes to repair the damaged renal tissues, especially endothelial cells of the renal arterioles.
+The inflammatory process is enhanced by release of various chemicals by lymphocytes to repair the damaged endothelial cells of the renal arteriols.
 Due to the continuous irritation of the vascular endothelial cells, prominent changes develop in the architecture of the renal tissues with advanced atherosclerosis and tissue hypoxia and infarcts.
-Excess weight induced hyperglycemia, dyslipidemia, elevated BP, and insulin resistance may cause tissue inflammation and immune cell activation (61).
-For example, age (p= 0.04), high-sensitivity C-reactive protein (p= 0.01), mean arterial BP (p= 0.003), and DM (p= 0.02) had significant correlations with the CIMT (60).
-Increased renal tubular sodium reabsorption, impaired pressure natriuresis, volume expansion due to the activations of sympathetic nervous system and reninangiotensin system, and physical compression of kidneys by visceral fat tissue may be some mechanisms of the increased BP with excess weight (62).
-Excess weight also causes renal vasodilation and glomerular hyperfiltration which initially serve as compensatory mechanisms to maintain sodium balance due to the increased tubular reabsorption (62).
-However, along with the increased BP, these changes cause a hemodynamic burden on the kidneys in the long term that causes chronic endothelial damage (63).
+Excess weight induced hyperglycemia, dyslipidemia, elevated BP, and insulin resistance may cause tissue inflammation and immune cell activation (62).
+For example, age (p=

+0.04), high-sensitivity C-reactive protein (p= 0.01), mean arterial BP (p= 0.003), and DM (p= 0.02) had significant correlations with the CIMT (61).
+Increased renal tubular sodium reabsorption, impaired pressure natriuresis, volume expansion due to the activations of sympathetic nervous system and renin-angiotensin system, and physical compression of kidneys by visceral fat tissue may be some mechanisms of the increased BP with excess weight (63).
+Excess weight also causes renal vasodilation and glomerular hyperfiltration those initially serve as compensatory mechanisms to maintain sodium balance due to the increased tubular reabsorption (63).
+However, along with the increased BP, these changes cause a hemodynamic burden on the kidneys in long term that causes chronic endothelial damage (64).
 With prolonged weight excess, there are increased urinary protein excretion, loss of nephron function, and exacerbated HT.
-With the development of dyslipidemia and DM in cases with excess weight, CRD progresses much more easily (62).
-On the other hand, the systemic inflammatory effects of smoking on endothelial cells may also be important in the CRD (64).
+With the development of dyslipidemia and DM in cases with excess weight, CRD progresses much more easily (63).
+On the other hand, the systemic inflammatory effects of smoking on endothelial cells may also be important in the CRD (65).
 The inflammatory and atherosclerotic effects of smoking are much more prominent in the respiratory endothelium due to the highest concentrations of its metabolites there.
-Although some authors reported that alcohol was not related with the CRD (64), various metabolites of alcohol circulate even in the blood vessels of the kidneys and give harm to the renal vascular endothelium.
-Chronic inflammatory or infectious processes may also terminate with the accelerated atherosclerosis on the renal endothelium (57).
-Although CRD is mainly an advanced atherosclerotic process of the renal vasculature, there are close relationships between CRD and other consequences of the metabolic syndrome including CHD, COPD, PAD, cirrhosis, and stroke (65).
-For example, the most common cause of death was the cardiovascular diseases in the CRD (66).
-In another definition, CRD may just be one of the several atherosclerotic consequences of the metabolic syndrome and SCD too (67).
+Although some authors reported that alcohol was not related with the CRD (65), various metabolites of alcohol circulate even in the blood vessels of the kidneys and give harm to the renal vascular endothelium.
+Chronic inflammatory or infectious processes may also terminate with the accelerated atherosclerosis on the renal endothelium (58).
+Although CRD is mainly be an advanced atherosclerotic process of the renal vasculature, there are close relationships with the other consequences of the metabolic syndrome (66).
+For example, the most common causes of death were the cardiovascular diseases in the CRD again (67).
+In another definition, CRD may also be one of the several atherosclerotic consequences of the metabolic syndrome and SCD (68).